 You can access the online tutorials by clicking Help, SolidWorks Tutorials, All SolidWorks Tutorials (Set 1).
 The online tutorial resizes the SolidWorks window and runs beside it.

-As an alternative, you can complete the following lessons from An Introduction to Engineering Design With SolidWorks:
+As an alternative, you can complete the following lessons from CAD Instructor Guide:

 - Lesson 1: Using the Interface

 - Lesson 2: Basic Functionality

 - Lesson 3: The 40-Minute Running Start

 - Lesson 4: Assembly Basics

 - Lesson 6: Drawing Basics